PowerPointLabs/PowerPointLabs/doc/CommonTraps.md

 1. Accessing the `ActivePresentation.Saved` property on a new, unsaved presentation, always results in the `ActivePresentation.Saved` property returning `msoFalse`, regardless of whether the new presentation contains any valid changes to be saved.

 1. Visual Studio may show the error "Output Type of Class Library cannot be started directly", shown below.
 This is caused by errors in Visual Studio's project configuration.
-To fix this issue, delete the .vs folder in ./PowerPointLabs/PowerPointLabs for Visual Studio to recreate the configuration files.
 ![Alt text](../doc/images/CommonTraps/output-type-class-library.png)

+The default fix is to delete the .vs folder in ./PowerPointLabs/PowerPointLabs for Visual Studio to recreate the configuration files.
+Alternatively, you can do the following:

+Step 1.
+Right click Solution 'PowerPointLabs' (3 projects) in the solution explorer.
+Step 2.
+Click Properties.
+Step 3.
+Navigate to Common Properties > Startup Project.
+Step 4.
+Select Single startup project and choose PowerPointLabs from the drop down list.